ctestagrose/Distributed-Operating-Systems-Projects/Project_3/README.md

   5. The message sending (Lookup) process is initiated - each node sends M messages where M is a argument provided at runtime.
   6. The project outline asks for a message/second but I decided to have each actor wait a random amount of time between 1ns and 1sec before sending messages.
 This helps model random lookup and prevents too many messages being sent at the same time.
   7. The finger tables are used to route requests efficiently.
-  8. The numebr of hops taken for each lookup is tracked and reported to the actor that spawns the nodes and aggregates hop reporting.
+  8. The number of hops taken for each lookup is tracked and reported to the actor that spawns the nodes and aggregates hop reporting.
   9. The average number of hops is reported to the user and the program terminates.